person·Writing·1960s–2020s

 Writing as Discovery

-She described writing as an aggressive act — saying I, imposing yourself on the reader.
-But the aggression was directed inward first.
-She wrote because she didn't have access to her own mind without the writing.
-If she could have thought clearly without putting words on paper, she wouldn't have become a writer.
+She described writing as an aggressive act in the sense that putting words down on paper means saying *I* and imposing yourself on whatever reader eventually encounters them.
+The aggression in her own case ran inward before it ran outward.
+She wrote because she had no other reliable access to her own mind, and if she could have thought through ideas without putting them in sentences, she would not have become a writer.

 Try It

-Pick a situation from the last week that you keep thinking about but can't explain.
-Don't analyze it.
-Write 200 words describing only what happened — what you saw, what was said, what the room looked like.
-No interpretation.
-No meaning.
-Just the scene.
-Read it back.
-The detail that surprises you — the one that seems to carry weight you didn't intend — is where the meaning lives.
-You found it by writing, not by thinking.
+Pick a situation from the last week that you keep thinking about but cannot explain.
+Resist analyzing it.
+Write 200 words describing only what happened, what you saw, what was said, and what the room looked like, with no interpretation or meaning-making attempted.
+Read the paragraph back when you've finished.
+Look for the detail that seems to carry weight you didn't consciously intend, because that detail is where the meaning of the situation has been hiding.
+The writing surfaces it rather than the thinking.

 The Method